microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will configure user state-based Azure AD Multi-Factor Authentication for members of the **Engineering - Mandatory MFA** group.

    > **Note**: In general, enabling Azure Multi-Factor Authentication using Conditional Access policies is the recommended approach, since it offers more flexibility.
 Setting Multi-Factor Authentication by modifying the user state requires users to perform two-step verification every time they sign in and overrides Conditional Access policies.
-On the other hand, this approach might be required if existing licensing arrangement does not include Conditional Access.
+On the other hand, this approach might be required if the existing licensing arrangement does not include Conditional Access.

 1. Within the Remote Desktop session to **DC1**, on the Script pane of the Windows PowerShell ISE window, run the following to install Azure AD MSOnline PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):